mdlincoln/mdlincoln.github.io/_posts/2016-04-07-exploring-depictions-of-amsterdam-with-palladio.md

 ## Datasets to explore on your own

-1. `cushman_collection.csv` This is a dataset of georeferenced photographs used by [Miriam Posner in her own Palladio tutorial](http://miriamposner.com/blog/getting-started-with-palladio/).
+1. `cushman_collection.csv` This is a dataset of geo-referenced photographs used by [Miriam Posner in her own Palladio tutorial](http://miriamposner.com/blog/getting-started-with-palladio/).
 Try your hand at uploading and visualizing the data.
 Check Miriam's tutorial if you need some ideas for how to explore the dataset.
 For example:
   - Create a gallery of the photographs
   - Map the photographs, and hen filter that map based on the photograph date.

 2. `europop.csv` and `euro_city_coords.csv` list the historic populations of European urban centers between 1500 and 1800.
   - Practice joining these tables.
 You'll need to load `europop.csv` first, and then add `euro_city_coords.csv` to the project based on the city name column.
   - Try to map these data, and then filter based on the year of the data.
-  - This dataset is based on a scanned text and automatic georeferencing, so you may probably find some mis-placed cities.
+  - This dataset is based on a scanned text and automatic geo-referencing, so you may probably find some mis-placed cities.
 Try faceting the map by `Region` and make note of any misplaced dots :)